angelo-j/POKE-TCG-Binder-App/README.md

-# Pokemon TCG Web App
+# Pokémon TCG Binder-Building Web App

 ## Overview
 This is a web application that integrates with the Pokémon TCG API to allow users to search for cards, manage personal binders, and conduct trades.
 Authentication is required for actions beyond searching, such as creating binders, adding cards, and trading.